Thom’s Focus on

 Preventing and Treating Alzheimer’s

-As the former caregiver of a loved one with Alzheimer’s Disease, Thom has worked to ensure Congress is doing everything possible to support the National Institutes of Health’s (NIH) goal of preventing and effectively treating Alzheimer’s by 2025.
+As the former caregiver of a loved one with Alzheimer’s Disease, Thom has worked to ensure Congress is doing everything possible to support the National Institutes of Health’s (NIH) goal of preventing and effectively treating Alzheimer’s.
 Thom has worked across the aisle to introduce legislation and support efforts to increase federal funding for research.

 Finding a cure to Alzheimer’s disease is a goal that is very near and dear to my heart.
 Along with my mother and two aunts, I was a caregiver to my grandmother who developed this terrible, debilitating disease.
 I am all too familiar with the painful reality of “the long goodbye,” the process of seeing your loved one gradually lose their entire life’s memory, and with it, their unique personality and ability to perform even the most basic independent functions.

 Senator Thom Tillis

 Mental Health Care

 Thom has been outspoken on the need to destigmatize mental health issues and ensure we treat mental health with the same vigor and empathy we treat physical health.